-Public finance, urban/spatial economics and the political economy of urban institutions, social economics, and normative economics.
+Public finance, urban/spatial economics, and the political economy of urban institutions, social economics and normative economics.

 Labor economics, political economy of redistribution, and applied issues in international and comparative political economy.

-Development economics, political economy, and behavioral economics.
+Development economics, political economy, and economic history.

 Behavioral and experimental economics, political economy of development, culture, and religion.

 Economic and financial history, political economy, development economics, and commodity markets.

 Development and Political economics, economic history, and cultural economics.

 Political economy of development, African politics, field experiments, economic history.

 Applied microeconomic theory, economic history, comparative politics/East Asia.

 Guilherme Lichand PEG PhD candidate is researching how rainfall insurance affects a farmer’s cognitive capacity.